Seravo/wp-palvelu-instance-switcher/README.md

 #WP Instance switching

-A Wordpress plugin for switching between Wordpress instances in WP-palvelu.fi
+A Wordpress plugin for switching between WordPress instances in WP-palvelu.fi

 ##Installation